Understanding Alberta’s New Plan to Reward ‘Good’ Drivers

 - losing a discount (for example, you no longer have a multi-vehicle policy)

-A: It is anticipated that the ‘good’ driver cap will go into effect Jan.
-1, 2024, and remain in force until the Alberta government rescinds it.
+A: It is anticipated that the ‘good’ driver cap will remain in force until Jan.
+1, 2027.

 A: The rate cap applies to all coverages that have been on your policy since your last renewal.
 If you’ve added coverage, the rate cap won’t apply to the new coverages until your next renewal.